rcjj98/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the export mechanism behaves at each step.

 Step 1.
-User enters the file path of the csv file into the application (e.g. `export ../../my_data.csv`).
+User enters `export ../../my_data.csv` into the application.

 Step 2.
 The file path is passed to `ExportCommandParser#parse()` and `ExportCommandParser#checkFilePath()` checks the validity of the file path.